-(D) General Permits.
+4. General permits.
 Installations may apply to operate under any general permit.

-1. Issuance of general permits.
+A. Issuance of general permits.
 General permits covering similar installations may be issued by the permitting authority after notice and opportunity for public participation under section (7).
 The general permit shall indicate a reasonable time after which an installation that has submitted an application for authorization will be deemed to be authorized to operate under the general permit.
-A general permit shall identify criteria by which installations may be authorized to operate under the general permit shall installations may be authorized to operate under the general permit.
+A general permit shall identify criteria by which installations may be authorized to operate under the general permit.
 This criteria must include the following:

-A. Categories of sources covered by the general permit must be homogeneous in terms of operations, processes and emissions;
+(I) Categories of sources covered by the general permit must be homogeneous in terms of operations, processes and emissions;

-B. Sources may not be subject to caseby-case standards or requirements; and
+(II) Sources may not be subject to case-by-case standards or requirements; and

-C. Sources must be subject to substantially similar requirements governing operations, emissions, monitoring, reporting and recordkeeping.
+(III) Sources must be subject to substantially similar requirements governing operations, emissions, monitoring, reporting and record keeping.

-2. Applications.
+B. Applications.
 The permitting authority shall provide application forms for coverage under a general permit.
 General permit applications may deviate from individual permit applications but shall include all information necessary to determine qualification for, and to assure compliance with, the general permit.
 The permitting authority shall authorize coverage by the conditions and terms of a general permit to all installations that apply for and qualify under the specified general permit criteria.
 Installations applying for coverage under a general permit must comply with all the requirements of this rule, except public participation requirements.

-3. Public participation.
-Although public participation under section (7) of this rule is necessary for the issuance of a general permit, the permitting authority may authorize an installation to operate under general permit terms and conditions without repeating the public participation procedures.
+C. Public participation (7) of this public participation under section (7) of this rule is necessary for the issuance of a general permit, the permitting authority may authorize an installation to operate under general permit terms and conditions without repeating the public participation procedures.
+D. Enforcement.
+The source shall be

-4. Enforcement.
-The source shall be subject to enforcement actions for operating without an operating permit if it is determined later that the source does not qualify for the conditions and terms of the general permit, regardless of any application shield provisions.
+D. Enforcement.
+The source shall be subject to enforcement actions for operating without an operating permit if it is determined later that the source does not qualify for the conditions and terms of the general permit.